Modifications of Simon text model: Results for Simon model

 {\it Proof}

-Simon model can be studied as a very partial case of Janson (2004) urn scheme.
-In this model, Simon urns with $i<m$ balls are balls themselves with weights $a_i=i$.
-The $m$-th urn contains all other balls with weights $a_m=1$.
-So the random uniform choice of balls in Simon model corresponds to the random choice with weights $a_i$, $1\le i \le m$, in Janson model.
+Simon's model can be studied as a very partial case of Janson's \cite{20} urn scheme.
+In this model, Simon urns with $1\le i\le m-1$ balls are balls with numbers from 2 to $m$ with weights $a_i=i-1$.
+The $(m+1)$-th urn contains all other balls with weights $a_{m+1}=1$.
+Balls with number 1 correspond to all different words, $a_1=0$.
+So the random uniform choice of balls in the Simon model corresponds to the random choice with weights $a_i$, $1\le i \le m+1$, in Janson model.

-Let $({\bf e}_1,\ldots,{\bf e}_m)$ be the standard basis in ${\bf R}^m$, then increment vectors in Janson model are
+Let $({\bf e}_1,\ldots,{\bf e}_{m+1})$ be the standard basis in ${\bf R}^m$, then increment vectors in Janson model are

-So matrix $A=(a_j {\bf E} \xi_{ji})$ has the first (maximal) eigenvalue $\lambda_1=1$, the next (second) eigenvalue $\lambda_2=-q=p-1$.
-Thus the assumption $\lambda_2<\lambda_1/2$ of Theorem 2.22 and Theorem 2.31(i) in Janson (2004) is hold.
+So matrix $A=(a_j {\bf E} \xi_{ji})$ has the first (maximal) eigenvalue $\lambda_1=1$, the next (second) eigenvalue $\lambda_2=0$.
+Thus the assumption $\lambda_2<\lambda_1/2$ of Theorem 2.22 and Theorem 2.31(i) in Janson \cite{20} is hold.
 So we use Janson's theorems 2.21 (SLLN), 2.22, 2.31(i).

 The proof is complete.